matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 Created by Matthias Zarzecki, 2021-01

 # Attribution
-Images for Great Houses taken from the Wiki of Ice and Fire using CC-BY-SA 3.0 License.
+- Images for Great Houses taken from the Wiki of Ice and Fire using CC-BY-SA 3.0 License.
+- Dragon Icon created by Ramy Wafaa.